ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

         sudo docker exec -it otbr sh -c "sudo ot-ctl dataset active -x"

 Note: we will need the hex number later.
-For example, copy it into notpad.
+For example, copy it into Notepad.

 15. get the PAN-ID of your thread network: